jameshughes89/cs102/src/site/topics/trees/binary-trees.rst

 Linked Implementation
 =====================

-* Although a binary tree is not being directly implemented, it will be inherited from for specific binary tree implementations
+* No binary tree implementation is being created; it will be inherited from for specific binary tree implementations

     * For example, a ``BinarySearchTree``